tindevelopers/ai-content-publisher/GETTING_STARTED.md

 - Check the README.md for detailed API documentation
 - Look at the examples in `src/examples/basic-usage.ts`
-- Test your content with `ai-publisher publish --validate-only`
+- Test your content with `npx tsx src/cli/cli.ts publish --validate-only`
-- Use `ai-publisher test` to verify your platform connections
+- Use `npx tsx src/cli/cli.ts test` to verify your platform connections

 Happy publishing! 🚀